datanews/section-8/README.md

 NYC Housing Preservation and Development (HPD)
-*`UMC History By Zip and Category.xlsx` - HPD's Section 8 voucher households by zip code and by type for each month from January 2003 through May 2016.
+* `UMC History By Zip and Category.xlsx` - HPD's Section 8 voucher units by zip code and by type for each month from January 2003 through May 2016.
+* *Types